 A delicious last-minute 3 ingredient dip you'll want to make over and over again!
-This Spicy Greek Feta Cheese Dip also known as "Tirokafteri" is a traditional Greek spread made with feta cheese and spicy peppers.
+This Tirokafteri also known as "a spicy feta dip" is a traditional Greek spread made with feta cheese and spicy peppers.

 Serve this dip as part of a large Greek Meze Platter.

 How To Make Tirokafteri

 Most feta dips are pretty easy to put together.
 Like my fried feta dip!
 We Greeks like to keep it simple.
 Because the ingredients are minimal it is important that you use THE BEST ingredients you can find.

 I've tried good feta and I've tried GREAT feta.
 There is a difference.
 To choose the best feta cheese, find one that is soaking in a brine (salty water).

 If you love feta cheese and have extra, consider making my shrimp saganaki!

-Since this Greek dip is a SPICY cheese dip, you will need to add some hot peppers.
+Since tirokafteri is a SPICY cheese dip, you will need to add some hot peppers.

 To get some heat, I chose to use hot jarred banana peppers and red pepper flakes.
 Hot banana peppers are NOT that spicy.
 So the added red pepper flakes help to kick it up a notch.

 With that said, I personally cannot handle a TON of heat so I chose to make this recipe a 'medium hot' on the spice chart.
 If you love hot peppers, you can certainly add more of each ingredient OR choose another hotter pepper!

-Here are some other hot pepper options for your dip:
+Here are some other hot pepper options for your tirokafteri:

 - Anaheims (mild)